Are You a Part of the Kingdom of God?

 and tell of your power – Psalm 145:11

-When God exerts His authority in the world, His purpose is achieved in the followers of Jesus Christ.
-We no longer have men ruling who love exercising their hierarchical authority of darkness over people, but the Kingdom of the Son rules, reigns and exercises authority over His people.
+When God exerts His authority in this world, His purposes are achieved through the followers of His Son, Jesus Christ.
+They do not have religious men who exercise hierarchical authority over them because Christ is the one who has sole rule and authority over his people.

-The Kingdom of God is His rule and His redemptive purposes against the spiritual rulers of this cursed world.
-When the rule of God is manifested through His Son.
-Jesus Christ, it brings redemption to the people of the earth for all who accept His Lordship.
+The Kingdom of God is about following the way of Christ and His redemptive purposes that go against the flow of this fallen world.
+When the rule of God is allowed to manifest through His Son, it will brings redemption to the people of the earth.

-From the time of creation, God established His Kingdom on the earth, but when sin entered into mankind, His creation became cursed as it was given over to the dominion of Satan.
-When Jesus Christ entered into the picture, the Kingdom of God arrived with Him to defeat the spiritual enemies of God.
+From the beginning of creation God established His Kingdom on the earth, but when sin entered the world, it was given over to the dominion of Satan.
+However, when Christ entered into the picture, the Kingdom of God would manifest through him to set the captives free.
+Man could be restored to the Kingdom of God through his message of hope and salvation.

-When someone receives life through the ministry of Jesus Christ, Satan is defeated as they are no longer slaves to sin.
-His Kingdom has come and His will has been done within them as it is in heaven.
+When someone receives new life through the ministry of Christ, they are no longer slaves to sin, but righteousness.
+The Kingdom of God will spiritually be present within every true believer where Christ reigns in their lives.

 But if it is by the Spirit of God that I cast out demons, then the kingdom of God has come upon you.
 Or how can someone enter a strong man’s house and plunder his goods, unless he first binds the strong man?
 Then indeed he may plunder his house. – Matthew 12:28-29